BitcoinAndLightningLayerSpecs/lsp/README.md

 Describes the basics of how clients and LSPs communicate to each other.

 ### **LSPS.1** [Channel Request](LSPS1/README.md)
-A unified channel request API standard for services to buy channels from LSP.
+A unified channel request API standard for buying channels from an LSP.